-Tata Global Beverages is committed to the Millennium Development Goal or other sustainability goals that shall scueed MDG after 2015 of promoting gender equality and empowering women.
+Tata Global Beverages is committed to the Sustainable Development Goal to achieve gender equality and empower all women and girls.
 We believe that gender diversity is good for business - it leads to richer perspectives, better decision making at all levels of the organization and a more inclusive work culture.